ADGEfficiency/energy-py/readme.md

 Ability to clip rewards.
 Most likely should sit in self.remember() in the Memory object before the reward is added to the memory.

+For energy_py environments - the raw_state.csv or state.csv, observation.csv dependency is a bit of an issue.
+The idea is that the user will have their own electricity price profile, but I'd like to build in the ability for the env to generate a profile if the user doesn't supply a raw_state.csv or state.csv, observation.csv.

+Remove pandas dependencies.

 #### Prioritized experience replay
 [Schaul et. al (2015) Prioritized Experience Replay](https://arxiv.org/abs/1511.05952).